-- Clear the NG tube: - When all the formula is out of the syringe, pour 5ml (or the amount your doctor tells you) of tap water into the syringe.
-If you are using a feeding pump, use a syringe to push 5mL of tap water (or the amount that your doctor tells you) into the NG tube. - Leave the NG tube in.
-Put the cap or clamp on the end. - Hold, comfort and burp your child after the feeding is done. - If it is naptime or bedtime, put your baby on their back.
+- Clear the NG tube. - When all the formula is out, pour 5mL of tap water into the syringe.
+If using a feeding pump, use a syringe to push 5cc of tap water into the NG tube. - Leave the NG tube in.
+Put the cap or clamp on the end.
+Hold and comfort your child after the feeding.